Love and loyalty are powerful ties, but even the strongest fetters can be broken.

 A Must Read

 Una brings the story to life by painting a wonderful portrait with words.
-She is the storyteller to the storyteller.
 A definite must read especially for everyone into Norse Mythology.

 5 out of 5 stars

 This made me went to pillage the nearest village, like my ancestors!
 A cool take on some of the most incredible lore out there!

 Odin is a dick.
 Just want to get that out there.

 This was a really intense read.
 As with any retelling of Norse mythology, you know how it ends and you don’t want it to end like that.
 The book does a great job of fleshing out a lot of characters who we really don’t know much about- I particularly enjoyed Sigyn and later in the book Thrud.
 And of course Loki is such a complex figure.
 This book is a tome but it is by no means a slog.